Your Dog Is Always Talking

 Healthy play looks like:

-• Self-handicapping (a bigger dog gentles their play for a smaller one)
+- Self-handicapping (A bigger dog gentles their play for a smaller one.
+Benny does this perfectly despite his hip dysplasia.)

 Aggression or problematic play looks like:

-If you are unsure, call your dog away briefly.
-If both dogs immediately try to re-engage with loose body language, the play was likely fine.
-If one dog looks relieved to be separated, the interaction was not mutual.
+If you're unsure, call your dog away briefly.
+If both dogs try to re-engage with loose bodies, the play holds up.
+If one dog looks relieved, the interaction wasn't mutual.

 The Bottom Line